afrigeri/geologic-symbols-qgis/README.md

 ## Usage notes and conventions

-Convention here is to draw features clockwise, so non-symmetric symbology is displayed correctly.
+Convention here is to draw area features clockwise, and linear features with patterns drawn on the left side, so non-symmetric symbology is displayed correctly.

 ## Similar projects